secrez/secrez/packages/secrez/README.md

 ## A quick demo

-If you like to watch a quick demo, [you can take a look at this video on Youtube](https://www.youtube.com/watch?v=qGoBTpG0Fj0).
+If you like to watch a general demo, [you can take a look at this nine minutes video on Youtube](https://www.youtube.com/watch?v=qGoBTpG0Fj0).

+If you like to watch a demo about how to communicate with secrez, [you can take a look at this six minutes video on Youtube](https://www.youtube.com/watch?v=ciMl_Zhxjcs).

 ## Some thoughts